-&lt;sup>41 Elected during the Regular Board Meeting held on November 6, 2014 vice Justice Angelina s.
+Elected during the Regular Board Meeting held on November 6, 2014 vice Justice Angelina s.
 Gutierrez (Ret.) who resigned effective October 8, 2014.
 The resignation of Justice Gutierrez (Ret.) and the election of Justice Villaruz, Jr. (Ret.) were disclosed in separate SEC Form 17-C filed with SEC on October 17, 2014 and November 6, 2014, respectively.
 Updated per advisement letter filed with SEC on January 6, 2015.
 Justice Angelina S. Gutierrez (Ret.) who resigned effective October 8, 2014 was formerly a member of the Audit Committee.
 She attended all Audit Committee meetings during her term.

-&lt;sup>42 Updated to reflect information contained in SEC Form 17-A filed with SEC on April 15, 2014.
+&lt;sup>36 Updated to reflect information contained in SEC Form 17-A filed with SEC on April 15, 2014.

-Independent Director of San Miguel Properties, Inc. and Top Frontier Investment Holdings Inc. She is currently a Director of Banco San Juan (Rural Bank) and Legal Consultant of Union Bank of the Philippines.
-She is also the incumbent Dean of the College of Law of the University of Perpetual Help in Las Piñas City.
-She has previously held the following positions: Legal Consultant of Philippine Amusement and Gaming Corporation (January 2010-June 2010) and Metro Manila Development Authority (March 2010-June 2010); and Chairman of the Board of Directors (June 2010-August 2010) and Director (September 2010-September 2011) of PNOC Exploration Corporation.
+Authority (March 2010-June 2010); and Chairman of the Board of Directors (June 2010-August 2010) and Director (September 2010-September 2011) of PNOC Exploration Corporation.
 She has served the judiciary in various capacities for forty-seven years, as Presiding Justice of the Sandiganbayan (February 2003-February 2004) and Associate Justice of the Supreme Court (February 10, 2004-December 5, 2009).
 She obtained her law degree from the University of the Philippines and is a member of the New York State Bar.